JSSATIS Soccer

 – The games involve interchange and not substitution; eg, players can go off and then back on(roll on, roll off).
 The game should be stopped for an interchange to occur.

-- The goalkeeper can handle the ball in the area that is no further out than the first markers on the touchline, which should be approximately 5 metres from the corner of the ground.
+– The goalkeeper can handle the ball in the penalty area.
 Goalkeepers should be made aware of where the markers are prior to the start of the game and then the rule applied within reason.
 Note: If the younger players have difficulty with football kicking from the hand then they can place the ball on the ground to kick as per a goal kick.
 This should be discussed by the coaches and made clear to the players.

 – The majority of refereeing will involve throw-ins.
 If a throw-in is performed incorrectly then the referee should correct the mistake and allow the player a chance to have another go.
 If the player continues to perform the throw-ins incorrectly ask for a player from the same team that can do throw-ins correctly to take the throw-in, so that the offending player can see the correct technique and put this in to practice next time.
 Note: Correct throw-in: both feet on the ground and hands should move behind the head prior to releasing the ball.